TED Talk curators on the 4 most crucial ways to become a better public speaker

 Every few days, TED releases new videos featuring impressive speakers—from Pope Francis to Elon Musk to Jane Goodall to Temple Grandin—sharing world-changing ideas.
 For those of us sitting at home scanning through this data bank of more than 3,000 videos, these talks can prompt us to rethink some aspect of our life.
 Giving a TED talk helped some lesser-known speakers put themselves on the map, including startup founder Herman Narula who discussed how games can change the way we live, and filmmaker Sharmeen Obaid-Chinoy, who talked about having difficult conversations about inequality, both who spoke at this year’s conference.

 TED was founded in 1984 by an architect and graphic designer Richard Saul Wurman, who wanted to bring together thinkers who could talk about the intersection of technology, entertainment, and design.
 (TED is an acronym of these words.)
-Over the past three decades, it has evolved into a 200-person media organization that rakes in millions of dollars in revenues and hosts thousands of events around the country all connected by TED’s mission, which is to share “ideas worth spreading.”But TED’s best-known event is the flagship annual conference in Toronto, where the most high-profile speakers take to the stage.
+Over the past three decades, it has evolved into a 200-person media organization that rakes in millions of dollars in revenues and hosts thousands of events around the country all connected by TED’s mission, which is to share “ideas worth spreading.”But TED’s best-known event is the flagship annual conference in Vancouver, where the most high-profile speakers take to the stage.

 I recently sat down with the people who curate this event.
 There are half a dozen specialist curators who focus on individual subject areas, like business, science, and current events.
 These curators find speakers in two ways: they read every one of the thousands of speaker applications that come through the TED website where people nominate others, or themselves to be speakers; but they are also tasked with scouting for talented speakers by going to conferences and asking their network for suggestions.

 After all of this research, they create short lists.
-Helen Walters, TED’s head of curation, is tasked with making the final selection of more than 140 speakers who will take to the stage.
-Her job is to create a well-balanced, unexpected roster of speakers.
+Helen Walters, TED’s head of curation, is tasked with making the final selection along with Chris Anderson, the head of TED.
+Her job is to create a well-balanced, unexpected roster of more than 80 speakers who will take to the stage.

 The TED curators’ advice for how to make your speaker nomination stand out is valuable well beyond the TED events.
 Their insights can apply to any conference where you aspire to be a speaker, from the industry-specific gatherings you attend to other events like Ignite, IdeaCity, or Talks at Google.